 Are you insured?

-Yes, we have public liability insurance, as well as insurance for our dogs and can happily provide documentation if required.
+Yes, we are covered by public liability insurance and can happily provide documentation if required.

 What qualifications do you have?